makaubenson/Natours-API/readme.md

 ### Cookies

 - A cookie is a small piece of text that a server can send to a client and then the client stores it and send it along with future requests to the same server

+### Rate Limiting

+- prevent same IP from making many requests into API thus preventing attacks such as DOS and Brute Force attacks